BennyThadikaran/arch-install/README.md

 ![Qtile Desktop with rofi](images/desktop-rofi.png)

-This is my current Arch Linux setup with install scripts and some dotfiles
+This is my current Arch Linux setup with install scripts and some dotfiles.

 It is only for my personal use.
 I've been running this as my daily driver and works well without any issues.

+My setup uses Qtile (Window manager), Ly (desktop manager or login manager), xorg (display server), rofi (application runner), i3lock (screen lock)

 The install scripts have hard coded values for hostname and disk configuration.
 If you decide to use the scripts, make sure to go through and make changes.
 (Always test-run the scripts in a VM before running on live hardware)